bbugdigger/overwolf_beep/Approach.md

    (sample rate, buffer size, channels).
 4. Analyze captured buffers/parameters at the `IAudioClient` hook point to determine whether beeps come from
    in-memory buffers, a streamed file, or are synthesized at runtime.
-5. If necessary, instrument higher-level XAudio2 client interfaces to trace where audio buffers are supplied.

----

-## Deliverables Planned for Final Submission
-- Short write-up of the tracing process and findings (markdown).
-- Minimal proof-of-concept hooking code (source) with brief build/run instructions.
-- Console/log output demonstrating captured CLSIDs, COM interfaces, and audio-parameter data from the vtable hooks.
-- Optional: annotated IDA screenshot(s) showing the traced space-bar handler and the function-pointer call site.

----

-## Notes / Rationale
-- Moving to vtable/COM hooking is driven by the presence of `IMMDeviceEnumerator` and the indirect call pattern in the space-bar path.
-- Vtable hooks will expose the Core Audio pipeline state, which is not visible through standard file or waveOut API hooks.
-- The approach minimizes intrusive instrumentation while still extracting key metadata (format, buffer, playback events)
-  needed to identify the beep source.